gunnhd/PY1010_Arbeidskrav2/README.md

 # PY1010_Arbeidskrav2
 Repository for Arbeidskrav 2 in Py1010

-This reporitory contains code solving Arbeidskrav_2.pdf
+This reporitory contains code solving the tasks in https://github.com/gunnhd/PY1010_Arbeidskrav2/blob/main/Arbeidskrav_2.pdf